theone11/HomeAssistantConfig/README.md

 ## UI Explained

 ### Definition
-Contains parameters and settings for the UI to easily change the look-and-feel of the UI.
+Contains parameters and settings for the UI to easily change the look&feel of the UI.
+Includes lists of entities and their parameters for placement, icons, actions, etc...

 ### Macros
 Contains "functions" to simplify reoccuring UI elements.